Merck/rdf2x/README.md

 --output.saveMode Overwrite
 ```

-### Run on YARN
+## Running on YARN

-To launch on a cluster, you will only need copy the JAR you packaged earlier.
+To launch on a cluster:

+- Copy the JAR you packaged earlier to your server
-You can also copy your log4j.properties for the driver, e.g. the ones in src/main/properties/ folder.
+- Optionally, configure driver log level by referencing custom log4j.properties.
+You can copy and modify the existing ones in src/main/resources/ folder.

-#### Save to DB
+### Run on YARN: Save to DB

 ```bash
 spark-submit \